What Is Deal Flow Signal? A Guide for Investors

 Deal flow signal is any data-driven indicator that helps an investor identify a promising startup before traditional deal sourcing channels surface it.
 Traditional deal flow relies on warm introductions, pitch decks, demo days, and industry press.
 Deal flow signal supplements this with quantitative, real-time data.

-Why Traditional Deal Flow Is Not Enough
+Why Is Traditional Deal Flow Not Enough?#

 Most VCs source deals through their network.
 The problem is that networks are shared.
 By the time a startup is making the rounds at demo day or landing in your inbox via a warm intro, it is also landing in every other investor's inbox.

-The result is that competitive deals — the ones most likely to generate outsized returns — are identified late and negotiated under pressure.
+The result is that competitive deals – the ones most likely to generate outsized returns – are identified late and negotiated under pressure.
 The investor who arrives first has a structural advantage: they set the terms, they build the relationship before the founder is overwhelmed with options.
+This is why alternative data is becoming essential for venture capital.

-Types of Deal Flow Signal
+What Are the Main Types of Deal Flow Signal?#

 There are several categories of deal flow signal, each with different lead times and reliability: